alecthomas/entityx/README.md

 make install
 ```

-EntityX has currently only been tested on Mac OSX (Lion and Mountain Lion), and Linux Debian 12.04.
+EntityX has currently only been tested on Mac OSX (Lion and Mountain Lion), Linux Debian 12.04 and Arch Linux.
 Reports and patches for builds on other platforms are welcome.